 - Promoting medical students, graduate students, and fellows to develop the needed skills for success in the academic arena

 - Advancing the career development of junior faculty.

-The Visiting Clerkship Program, sponsored by the Minority Faculty Development Program of the Harvard Medical School (HMS) Office for Diversity and Community Partnership (DCP), provides support for fourth-year and qualified third-year minority (African American, Native American, and Hispanic American) medical students to participate in the HMS Exchange Clerkship Program.
-Please visit the HMS DCP website
+The Visiting Clerkship Program, sponsored by the Minority Faculty Development Program of the Harvard Medical School (HMS) Office for Diversity Inclusion and Community Partnership (DICP), provides support for fourth-year and qualified third-year minority (African American, Native American, and Hispanic American) medical students to participate in the HMS Exchange Clerkship Program.
+Please visit the HMS DICP website

 for more information.